Rayan Cherki: Early life

-Cherki was born on 17 August 2003 in the 3rd arrondissement of Lyon, France.
-Both of Cherki's parents are of Algerian descent; his father, Fabrice, is also of Italian descent.
+Rayan Cherki was born on 17 August 2003 in Lyon, to Fabrice Cherki, of Italian and Chaoui Algerian descent, and Abla Cherki, of Algerian descent from Biskra.

 Club career

+Lyon

 Cherki is a product of the youth academy of Lyon, and is considered one of their best-ever prospects.
 He began playing with their reserve side in the Championnat National 2 at the age of 15.
 On 7 July 2019, Cherki signed his first professional contract with Lyon until 2022.
 He made his professional debut in a 0–0 Ligue 1 draw against Dijon on 19 October 2019.

 After scoring four goals in the 2019–20 UEFA Youth League, he made his senior European debut on 27 November 2019 in a Champions League group stage game against Zenit, aged 16 years and 102 days, in which he substituted Maxwel Cornet in the 74th minute of a 2–0 loss.

 On 4 January 2020, Cherki scored his first senior goal as a substitute in a 7–0 win over Bourg-en-Bresse in the Coupe de France, becoming the youngest-ever player to score a senior goal for Lyon, aged 16 years and 140 days.
 On 18 January, he was involved in all four of Lyon's goals in a 4–3 win over Nantes in another Coupe de France match; he scored a brace, and assisted the other two goals.

 On 19 August 2020, Cherki was subbed on in a UEFA Champions League match against Bayern Munich.
 In doing so, he became the youngest-ever player to feature in a UEFA Champions League semi-final.
 Lyon were knocked out of the competition in that match, losing by a score of 3–0 to the eventual winners.

 Cherki scored his first Ligue 1 goal in a 3–2 win over Monaco on 2 May 2021.
 His goal secured the victory for Lyon in the final minutes of the match.

+In September 2024, Cherki, who was initially set to be out of contract with Lyon in the summer of 2025, extended his stay with the club until 2027.
+This extension includes an optional year, which would be automatically activated if the player was still under contract with Lyon on 1 September 2025.
+Following the contract extension, Cherki’s 2024–25 season emerged as a standout individual campaign with Lyon.
+He registered 11 assists in Ligue 1, finishing as the league’s top assist provider and earning him a place in the UNFP Team of the Year.
+He was also given the inaugural Ligue 1 Dribbler of the Year award.
+In the UEFA Europa League, Cherki delivered 8 assists, making him the competition’s top assist provider and playing a key role in helping Lyon reach the quarter-finals.
+His performances were further recognized with the Europa League Young Player of the Season award and a place in the competition's Team of the Season, highlighting his development and growing influence at both domestic and European levels.